suryaravula1/Event-Storage-and-Retrieval-System-/README.md

 ![UI](docs/ui1.png)

 ## Why Golang
-well its very easy to manage concurrency with go. (channels and waitgroups are just too powerful)
+well it's very easy to manage concurrency with go. (channels and waitgroups are just too powerful)
 ## Build Steps

-I have containerized every micorservice.
-Based on the the machine architecture(ARM/ AMD), you will need to buid docker images of each microservice.
+I have containerized every microservice.
+Based on the machine architecture (ARM/AMD), you will need to build docker images of each microservice.

 ### Microservices

 #### log-push
-This service is where customer push all the logs. (via POST requests).
+This service is where customers push all the logs (via POST requests).
 - multiple events in one request
 - validation of the data
 - timestamp checks